Certified in Production and Inventory Management [CPIM]

 inventory, increase productivity, systemize operations, improvise customer satisfaction, and increase profitability of the organization.

 1. Check your eligibility with us2.
-Discuss with the CPIM faculty to understand how to prepare and how it will be helpful in your career path3.
+Discuss with the faculty to understand how to prepare and how it will be helpful in your career path3.
 Enrol for the program4.
 Receive Preparation Material5.
-Attend the classroom training6.
-Participate in the review sessions 7.
-Attend the one-to-one pre-exam review assessment8.
-Prepare for the examination9.
-Appear in the examination10.
-Get CPIM certified
+Prepare for the examination

 The basic concepts in managing the complete flow of materials in a supply chain from suppliers to customers arecovered in the Basics module.
 This module covers manufacturing, distribution, service, and retail industries.
 Thisincludes the fundamental relationships in the design, planning, execution, monitoring, and control that occur.Knowledge of the material in this module is assumed as a prerequisite for the other APICS CPIM modules, which coversimilar topics in much greater depth.
 Topics include:1.
 Understanding basic business wide concepts, including understanding various supply chain environments2.
 Managing demand, including markets and customer expectations3.
 Designing products, processes, and information systems4.
 Understanding supply issues including inventory costs, functions, and metrics